jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-01b.md

 that cannot come about by the intervention of any mind, because the sound, the supposed cause of it, does not have mind or understand­ ing, it follows that we can say it comes about by the adjustment of the motions to each other.

-Eor the sound of the string has higher or lower pitch, from the speed or slowness of the vibration with which the whole free length of the string vibrates.^*’ These differences in the sounds do not arise primarily and immediately in the actual length or short­ ness, but secondarily, that is to say because when the length is dimin­ ished the slowness of the vibration is diminished, and its speed is in­ creased.
-The reason is that, if the free length of the string remains the same, the actual tightening of it raises the pitch of the sound, be­ cause by leaving the string less slack, it also diminishes the space through which it can vibrate in its reciprocating motion.^’ Then if the tension of two strings is equal, so that they can sound in unison, in that case the sound of one, that is the immaterial emana­ tion of the body of the string,^^ which is set in vibration, gliding from its string, strikes the other string, just as when someone shouts at a lute, or something else hollow.
+For the sound of the string has higher or lower pitch, from the speed or slowness of the vibration with which the whole free length of the string vibrates.^*’ These differences in the sounds do not arise primarily and immediately in the actual length or short­ ness, but secondarily, that is to say because when the length is dimin­ ished the slowness of the vibration is diminished, and its speed is in­ creased.
+The reason is that, if the free length of the string remains the same, the actual tightening of it raises the pitch of the sound, be­ cause by leaving the string less slack, it also diminishes the space through which it can vibrate in its reciprocating motion.

+Then if the tension of two strings is equal, so that they can sound in unison, in that case the sound of one, that is the immaterial emanation of the body of the string,^^ which is set in vibration, gliding from its string, strikes the other string, just as when someone shouts at a lute, or something else hollow.
 With that shout he strikes the hollow object and makes all its strings resonate.

 Now that emanation of the vibration strikes the other string with the same rhythm of speed and the latter also moves in that rhythm because it is equally tight; so that individual beats (into which the vibration is understood to be divided) continually come upon individual stationary points^'^ of the other